Virgin Media O2 Logo in white

 Published

-Tips on how to extend WiFi to your garden
+Tips on how to extend WiFi in the garden

 3. Plug in a broadband extender